List of unconstructed state highways in California: State Route 276

+Partially unconstructed

+The following California state highways are partially unconstructed.
+Caltrans has not yet adopted particularly segments of these highways that are listed in state law.

+State Route 11

-State Route 11 is a planned 3-mile (4.8 km) tolled route, running southeast from near the junction of SR 905 and SR 125 to a future Mexican border crossing east of Otay Mesa.
+State Route 11 (SR 11) is a planned 3-mile (4.8 km) tolled route, running southeast from near the junction of SR 905 and SR 125 to a future Mexican border crossing east of Otay Mesa.
 The first phase of the highway from SR 905 to Enrico Fermi Drive opened on March 19, 2016.

+State Route 12

 The westernmost 9.2 miles (14.8 km) of State Route 12 are unconstructed, from SR 116 in Sebastopol west to SR 1.
 This would be today's Bodega Highway and Freestone-Valley Ford Road, but Caltrans has no plans to take them over.

+State Route 13

 The south end of State Route 13 is unconstructed, extending 4.5 miles (7.2 km) beyond I-580 to SR 61 near the Oakland International Airport.
 A very short piece at the north end has also not been built, extending west into the San Francisco Bay to the unconstructed SR 61 freeway.

+State Route 14

 A 21.8-mile (35.1 km) extension of State Route 14 from the Newhall Pass interchange with I-5 south to SR 1 northwest of Santa Monica was once proposed as the Reseda Freeway.
 The postmiles on the existing alignment reflect the existence of this unconstructed segment, but the new exit numbers on State Route 14 suggest this segment has been abandoned.
 The section between US 101 and SR 118 would be Reseda Boulevard, but Caltrans has no plans to take it over.

+State Route 18

 State Route 18 is unconstructed from its end at SR 210 in San Bernardino south to I-10, a distance of 4.1 miles (6.6 km).
 This section would be Waterman Avenue, but Caltrans has no plans to take it over.

+State Route 24

 A 15.1-mile (24.3 km) eastern extension of State Route 24 from I-680 at Walnut Creek to SR 4 near Pittsburg is unconstructed.
 It is today's Ygnacio Valley Road, Kirker Pass Road and Railroad Avenue.

 Originally, the route overlapped I-680 through Walnut Creek and split off and connect to SR 4 in Concord.
 The route continued along State Route 4 from the current intersection of 242 to the Antioch Bridge, continuing along the river road to Sacramento, currently State Route 160, then continuing north to Woodland, Marysville, Oroville, along the North Fork of the Feather River to a junction with State Route 89 (this segment is currently State Route 70), where it continued dual-numbered with 89 through Quincy.
 Highway 24 split from 89 near Graeagle, and continued east through Portola east until its terminus at U.S. Route 395.
 Parts of the same route were also sometimes designated as State Route 84.
 SR 24 was truncated to I-680 by 1987 and the segment in Concord was renumbered SR 242.